Tesco launches one-hour grocery deliveries in London, powered by Quiqup

 The new faster delivery service only covers central London, aka zone one (see below for the full list of covered postcodes).
 Customers can pick up to 20 items from a selection of 1,000 products.
 Deliveries will be made by moped.

-While Tesco staff will do the in-store picking, the delivery component of the service is being taken care of by UK startup Quiqup, which last month raised a £20M Series B round to grow its “shop on your behalf” app and b2b business.
+The delivery component of the service — including the picking of the items — is being taken care of by UK startup Quiqup, which last month raised a £20M Series B round to grow its “shop on your behalf” app and b2b business.

 Quiqup launched in September 2014 and has delivered over 550,000 orders at this point, with more than 2,000 self-employed couriers on its gig economy platform at this point.

-Note: This story was corrected to specify that Quiqup will be picking the items, rather than Tesco staff